hexadivine/ctf_writeups/notes/tools/nmap/README.md

 ```
 ## Xmas Scan

 The Xmas scan gets its name after Christmas tree lights.
 An Xmas scan sets the FIN, PSH, and URG flags simultaneously.
 You can select Xmas scan with the option -sX.
 Like the Null scan and FIN scan, if an RST packet is received, it means that the port is closed.
 Otherwise, it will be reported as open|filtered.
 The following two figures show the case when the TCP port is open and the case when the TCP port is closed.
+This method can also **bypass some firewalls and intrusion detection systems** due to its unusual nature making it more stealthy.

 ![](Pasted%20image%2020241124085727.png)
 ![](Pasted%20image%2020241124085740.png)